marinasundstrom/OrderPriceCalculator/README.md

 Extens Layer 1 with interfaces containing properties and methods for persisting the results of the calculations; SubTotal, Total etc.

 The ```Update``` methods.

-## How to use

-As long as your entity classes extend the interfaces you should be able to call the operations to calculate values and update the entities.